jorgenbjerkesjo/Omnia-Foundation-Docs/fundamentals/omnia-extension-package.rst

 .. image:: /images/extensionpackage.png

 At the core of an extension package are resource files.
 Resource files can be anything from client-side code like JavaScript, CSS, HTML templates to SharePoint artifacts like page layouts and web parts.
-These resources are `mapped and deployed </fundamentals/resource-mappings.html>`_ by logical containers called :doc:`Omnia feature </fundamentals/omnia-feature>`.
+These resources are :doc:`mapped and deployed </fundamentals/resource-mappings>`_ by logical containers called :doc:`Omnia feature </fundamentals/omnia-feature>`.

 For example, the resources in a large extension might looks like this

 .. image:: /images/extensionpackage-tenantresources.png

-An extension package can also contain `Omnia jobs </fundamentals/omnia-job.html>`_, pieces of code that will run as scheduled tasks in Omnia, and `provisioning modules <#>`_, pieces of code that will be hooked into the site provisioning pipeline of Omnia.
+An extension package can also contain :doc:`Omnia jobs </fundamentals/omnia-jobs`_, pieces of code that will run as scheduled tasks in Omnia, and `provisioning modules <#>`_, pieces of code that will be hooked into the site provisioning pipeline of Omnia.

 Manage extension packages
 ##################################################